makavelj/CLA/README.txt

 4) For Pattern Recognition:
     - includes Decision Tree based on entropy of information
     - includes Vector Quantization based on K-Means
+    - includes Principal Component Analysis based on Eigenvectors and Eigenvalues

 To get started have a look at the test files to see how to use compression.